unveillance/unveillance.github.io/_posts/2015-07-07-from-0-to-unveillance-annex-edition.markdown

 ## Unveillance Annex

 The core Unveillance Annex package is included as a submodule in the project's `lib` folder.
-Since the Annex does all the heavy lifting, there are only two things I need to do to make my deep dream machine.
+Since the Annex does all the heavy lifting, there are only three things I need to do to make my deep dream machine.

 ### 1. Create a `vars.json` manifest